 With Interview Kickstart, you can practice mock interviews with hiring managers and technical leads from Google.
 Click here to find out more.

-Problem-solving is the most important aspect of coding interviews.
+Google interview questions for software engineers are designed to test their problem-solving abilities, making this the most important aspect of coding interviews.
 To build your problem-solving skills, make sure to practice at least 1-2 problems a day for the 10-12 weeks before your interview.
 While doing so, identify patterns in problems and classify problems based on similar patterns.

 This will help you improve your problem-solving skills and develop the ability to solve complex and difficult problems at the interview.